antalvdb/antalvdb.github.io/lectures.md

-[Lukas Edman](https://leukas.github.io/cv/) (TU Munich) talked about tokenization, the essential first step in the training process: inducing a limited token vocabulary consisting of words, subwords and/or characters, and then tokenizing the raw textual training material.
+[Lukas Edman](https://leukas.github.io/cv/) (TU Munich) talked about tokenization, the essential first step in the training process: inducing, from training text, a limited token vocabulary consisting of words, subwords and/or characters, and then tokenizing the raw textual training material according to this vocabulary, of which the dimensions are a major factor in neural LLMs.
 Lukas covers BPE for token vocabulary induction and spends time asking the question what could be the benefits of the most extreme tokenizer of all: the character or byte-level tokenizer.

 <iframe
 src="https://docs.google.com/presentation/d/e/2PACX-1vQ1BMBiQQIGjgr4s1Qsxj7PbITO2WxMcaNNLrb8zx8Tvt6H1rFr3QB-x_bjc7P7NxvmUbRdU-YvZ_kN/pubembed?start=false&loop=false&delayms=60000"